 All official European Union website addresses are in the europa.eu domain.

-See all EU institutions and bodiesGreenhouse gas emissions from EU buildings decreased by 31% between 2005 and 2021.
-This progress was driven by higher energy efficiency standards for new buildings, energy efficiency improvements in existing buildings, decarbonisation of the electricity and heating sectors, and warmer temperatures.
-However, in 2021 emissions rebounded, partly due to a colder winter and economic recovery from the Covid-19 pandemic.
-Over the longer term, the trend toward declining emissions is expected to continue, but a substantial acceleration in energy renovations is needed to reach EU 2030 targets.
+See all EU institutions and bodiesGreenhouse gas emissions from buildings in the European Union fell by 34% between 2005 and 2022.
+Estimates for 2023 indicate that a further reduction of emissions from fossil fuel used in buildings was achieved last year.
+This progress was driven by higher energy efficiency standards for new buildings, efficiency improvements in existing buildings, measures to decarbonise the electricity sector and heating systems, and warmer temperatures.
+Over the longer term, the trend toward declining emissions from the buildings sector is expected to continue.

 Figure 1.
 Greenhouse gas emissions from energy use in buildings in Europe

-The buildings sector is a key contributor to greenhouse gas (GHG) emissions, representing 35% of energy-related EU emissions in 2021.
-These emissions result partly from the direct use of fossil fuels in buildings (e.g., oil and gas used in boilers for heating) and partly from the production of electricity and heat for use in buildings (e.g., electricity consumed by water heaters, lighting, electrical devices, cooling systems, etc.).
+The buildings sector is a key contributor to greenhouse gas (GHG) emissions in the EU, representing 34% of energy-related emissions in 2022.
+These emissions result partly from the direct use of fossil fuels in buildings (e.g. oil and gas used in boilers for heating) and from the production of electricity and heat for use in buildings (e.g. electricity consumed by water heaters, lighting, electrical devices, cooling systems, etc).

-Estimates for 2022 indicate a slight decrease in emissions from fossil fuel use in buildings compared to 2021, again because of a warmer winter, active demand reduction campaigns and high energy prices.
-In the longer term, Member State projections suggest that the decreasing trend in emissions from buildings will continue.
+Estimates for 2023 indicate another slight decrease in the direct emissions from fossil fuel use in buildings, compared to 2022, in a context of continuous energy efficiency and decarbonisation efforts of heating systems.
+In the longer term, Member States project the decreasing trend in emissions from buildings will continue.

 Figure 2.
 Greenhouse gas emissions from energy use in buildings by country

 Historical and projected emissions from the use of fossil fuels in buildings differ significantly from one Member State to another.
-Lithuania, Luxembourg, Malta and Romania are the only Member States where emissions increased over the period 2005-2021.
-In all other Member States, emissions decreased, with Denmark, Greece, Slovenia and Sweden reporting the largest reductions (from 54% to 64%) and Luxembourg, Romania and Lithuania reporting the lowest decrease (between 1% and 10%).
+Lithuania and Malta are the only Member States where emissions increased over the period 2005-2022.
+Buildings' emissions decreased in all other Member States, with Sweden, Denmark, Slovenia and Finland reporting the largest reductions (from 68% to 52%).
+Romania, Luxembourg, Poland and Cyprus reported the smallest reductions (between 3% and 17%).